Akshat2430/Detecting-Depression-From-Speech-Signals/README.md

 Hanai et al. [6] presented a depression detection model based on sequences of audio and text transcriptions.
 They evaluated a regularized logistic regression model (context-free and weighted), and a long short-term memory (LSTM) model (using the sequences of responses, and without context of the questions).
 Their findings showed that context-free modelling based on text features performed better than audio features when classifying for a binary outcome (depressed vs. non-depressed).
 However, audio features were more accurate in determining the multi-class depression score.
 As expected, the multi-modal model yielded the best performance.

-This paper aims to propose a novel method for speech-based diagnosis of depression using convolutional neural networks.
+This project aims to propose a method for speech-based diagnosis of depression using convolutional neural networks.

 ## Data